 Shortly before my second column on the subject, a 60 Minutes report brought national attention to this scandal, highlighting profits made by political figures such as Democratic Senate Majority Leader Harry Reid.
 The public outrage was such that the Stock Act passed both houses of Congress quickly.
-I complained at the time that the act was loaded with loopholes.
-For example, the rules apply to only information obtained by "pending legislation," however, tons of other kinds of insider information obtained from governmental sources such as a regulatory briefing would be allowed.
-Unlike existing public insider trading laws, which are deliberately broad and vague, the politicians's guidelines are quite specific and narrow.

 The original law required extensive disclosure of financial holdings by Congressional staffers and 28,000 senior executive branch employees.
 Our elected officials, including the president, are already required to disclose their financial activities.
 The disclosures were to be posted in an online database open to the public.
 This database was an important part of the law since it would allow public watchdogs to quickly identify profitable trading activity by thousands of staffers.

 Prior to the Stock Act, the financial positions of staffers was part of the public record but were not readily available, making scrutiny deliberately difficult.
 Information had to be requested on a name by name basis from individual agencies.
 The process was so time consuming and onerous that it effectively blocked the public from obtaining information buried in these records.